Techgypsies/techgypsies/README.md

 techgypsies
 ===========

-This is the techngypsies site.
+This is the techgypsies site.